SolomonMg/SolomonMg.github.io.SOURCE/content/post/Exposure-to-ideologically-diverse-response/index.md

 **Dataverse**

 Finally, we believe that reproducing, replicating, and conducting additional analyses on extant data sets is extremely important and helps generate ideas for future work ([King 1995](http://gking.harvard.edu/files/abs/replication-Abs.shtml), [Leeper 2015](http://thomasleeper.com/2015/05/open-science-language/)).
-In that spirit, we have created a [Facebook Dataverse repository](http://dataverse.harvard.edu/dataverse/facebook) in the [Harvard Dataverse](http://dataverse.org/about/).
+In that spirit, we have created a [Dataverse archive](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/AAI7VA).
 The repository includes replication data, scripts, as well as some additional supplementary data and code for extending our work.

 **References**